tahczeban/Pewlett-Hackard-Analysis/README.md

 ***OVERVIEW***

-convert large CSV files, create database designs/entity relationship diagrams (ERD's), designe/manage tables, write SQL statements
+The purpose of this project was to convert large CSV files, create database designs/entity relationship diagrams (ERD's), designe/manage tables, write SQL statements

 Design an ERD that will apply to the data.
 Create and use a SQL database.